You Support This Site

 Special Effects Make-Up

 (MICHAEL MADSEN & JOHN SAVAGE).

 "It's your choice."

 STUCK is Director Stuart Gordon's latest release, and like KING OF THE ANTS a few years ago, it's Stuart's foray back out of Horror Thriller - which he does from time to time.
 But STUCK is not a stray too far.
-This is a Thriller Suspense film based upon the actual 2002 hit and run crime in Texas by Chante Mallard.
-The true story is racially volatile, so that part was toned down (and in real life, the major media worked to extinguish the obvious racist angle of the actual crime as well).
+This is a Thriller Suspense film based upon the actual 2001 hit and run crime in Fort Worth, Texas*.
 That and the fact that the lead actress of this movie, Mena Suvari (TRAUMA) is also the producer so she can be the lead actress if she wants it.

 Fortunately, Mena must have really wanted it because she truly becomes her character, Brandi.